Master of Business Administration

 Westminster works with all students to determine the financial aid opportunities available to them.
 Federal financial aid is available and will be awarded on an individual basis to students who have filed the Free Application for Federal Student Aid (FAFSA).
 Some federal financial aid programs require students to maintain the equivalent of full- or part-time enrollment.
 Westminster also offers scholarships for graduate students.

-Students in the Master of Business Administration program who are a Westminster bachelor of science, bachelor of arts, bachelor of fine arts, or Bachelor of Business Administration alumni are eligible for the Westminster Alumni Scholarship.
-Master of Business Administration program students are also eligible for the MBA Leadership Scholarship and the Ronald and Janet Gibson Scholarship (fall only).
-Master of Business Administration program students who are pursuing the Accounting Certificate are also eligible for the Grant Thornton/Westminster Tax Institute Scholarship (fall only).
+Students who completed an undergraduate degree at Westminster are eligible to receive the Westminster Alumni Scholarship.
+MBA program students are also eligible for the MBA Leadership Scholarship and the Ronald and Janet Gibson Scholarship (fall only).
+MBA program students who are pursuing the Accounting Certificate are also eligible for the Grant Thornton/Westminster Tax Institute Scholarship (fall only).

 Graduate students are eligible for Direct Unsubsidized Loans and Direct (grad) PLUS loans through the U.S. Department of Education’s federal student loan program.

 Federal Work Study is a federally funded program that provides job opportunities for students to earn money to help pay for college.
 Westminster employs hundreds of students each year in different areas.